 “I didn’t know what the hell I was doing, to be honest.
 It was pretty overwhelming.
 There were times when I was like, ‘What did I just do to myself?’”

-But committed at heart, she and Karla decided to double down instead of quit.
+But she and Karla decided to double down instead of quit.
 It was then that they made their first serious breakthrough: the “Fewer, Better Things” movement.
 Launched in June 2013, “Fewer, Better Things” put Cuyana on the map.

 It’s true.
 Though fashion may come off as a materialistic pursuit, the smartest minds in style know there’s a psychological element that drives us to choose one brand over another, and strong, values-based storytelling matters.